 Research tells us that a person in emotional distress is just as likely to seek help from a pastor, priest, rabbi or other religious figures as they are to see a psychologist, marriage and family therapist, or another mental health professional (Weaver, Flannelly, & Oppenheimer, 2003).

 For example, in the wake of 9/11, there was a 60/40 split in the counseling.
-Most people, (60%) sought spiritual counseling, while 40% sought help from trauma therapists (data from the American Red Cross, 2002).
+Most people (60%) sought spiritual advice, while 40% sought help from trauma therapists (data from the American Red Cross, 2002).

 One of the most interesting thinkers on the topic of religion and mental health was Ninian Smart.
 Although contemporary religious studies have moved on past his thinking, he was one of the first modern thinkers to promote the notion of secular religious studies.

-Professor Smart was most interested in why people believe…and why their experience is true and meaningful for them.
+Professor Smart was most interested in why people believe…and why their experience is authentic and meaningful for them.